tyconsulting/blog.tyang.github.io/_posts/2015-12-03-oms-alerting-walkthrough.md

 Write-Output "Done."

 </pre>
 Now, let’s fast forward a little bit and explain what does the input parameter from OMS alert look like.
 When we have configured Alert remediation during the OMS alert creation, a webhook for the runbook is automatically created.
 OMS uses this webhook to start the runbook.
-It passes a parameter called “WEBHOOKDATA”, which is in JSON format into the runook.
+It passes a parameter called "WEBHOOKDATA", which is in JSON format into the runook.
 You can see the actual input by clicking on the INPUT tile in the runbook job execution history:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/12/image2.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/12/image_thumb2.png" alt="image" width="674" height="390" border="0" /></a>